IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/mweb_support_ltcsuite_funding_campaign/updates/update5.md

 ## Supporting the Future of Litecoin

-In parallel with the Newborn beta testing, the MWEB Support in ltcsuite Funding Campaign is in full swing.
-Spearheaded by notable contributors such as Hector Chu and supported by the Litecoin Foundation, this campaign aims to fund the integration of MWEB into ltcsuite.
+In parallel with the Newborn beta testing, the MWEB Support in LTCSuite Funding Campaign is in full swing.
+Spearheaded by notable contributors such as Hector Chu and supported by the Litecoin Foundation, this campaign aims to fund the integration of MWEB into LTCSuite.
 This initiative paves the way for enhanced privacy and efficiency on the Litecoin network and serves as a reference implementation for MWEB light client support, benefiting third-party wallet developers.

 As part of our commitment to transparency and the success of this project, we are pleased to announce that Hector Chu has been paid 16 LTC for his invaluable contributions to the development.
-This payment reflects our appreciation for his efforts and our significant progress towards integrating MWEB with ltcsuite.
+This payment reflects our appreciation for his efforts and our significant progress towards integrating MWEB with LTCSuite.

-We are excited to report that the development of MWEB for ltcsuite is functionally complete.
+We are excited to report that the development of MWEB for LTCSuite is functionally complete.
 All that remains is code review and then merge.
-We have engaged two third parties for review, one of whom is familiar with the ltcsuite codebase.
+We have engaged two third parties for review, one of whom is familiar with the LTCSuite codebase.
 Our goal is to complete this by the end of the month.

 ## Expanding MWEB Support to Third-Party Wallets